yash-sharma1/docs-site/docs/guides/concepts/bc-staking.md

 1. The staking token is **[BNB](https://www.binance.com/cn/trade/BNB_USDT)**, as it is a native token on both blockchains anyway
 2. The staking, i.e. token bond and delegation actions and records for BSC, happens on BC.
 3. The BSC validator set is determined by its staking and delegation logic, via a staking module built on BC for BSC, and propagated every day UTC 00:00 from BC to BSC via Cross-Chain communication.
-4. The reward distribution happens on BC around every day UTC 00:00.
+4. The reward distribution happens on BC around every day UTC 00:00 after.

 ## Ranking Algorithm